Addons

 url="db"

-the url should be only the third level domain name, without the protocol or the path.
-The shorter the better.
+The URL should be only the third-level domain name, without the protocol or the path.
+The shorter, the better.
 Make sure it doesn’t conflict with any other addon you want to install.
+You are able to add multiple URLs to the addon.
+Just separate them with a comma.
+For example: url="db,db2" In special cases, you can also keep the URL empty.
+Then set the URL to url="".

 setup_[NAME].sh

-• $DOMAIN: The domain name of the service example: int.de
+• $DOMAIN: The domain name of the service, for example: int.de

 • $IP: The IP address of the server

-It is a good practice to store the config of the service in the /root/[NAME] directory, for example the docker-compose.yml file.
+It is a good practice to store the config of the service in the /root/[NAME] directory, for example, the docker-compose.yml file.
 The addon detection is based on the existence of this folder.
-For example even patches are not run, if this folder /root/[NAME] does not exist.
+For example, even patches are not run if this folder /root/[NAME] does not exist.
 And it will be easier for system administrators to find the config of the service in the future.
-Also you have to mind adding an entry to the /etc/caddy/Caddyfile to make the service accessible.
+Also, you have to remember to add an entry to the /etc/caddy/Caddyfile to make the service accessible.

 The current working directory is the root directory of the addon.
-It may be at /usr/share/linux-arbeitsplatz/unix/unix_scripts/addons/[NAME].
+It may be at /var/lib/libre-workspace/modules/[NAME].
 Please do not use cd in all your scripts, because it could lead to unexpected behavior.
-At least if you are using them, make sure to run cd - at the end.
+At least if you are using it, make sure to run cd - at the end.

 An example of setup_nocodb.sh would be: